← Back to Stories

 The Guardian

-• St Kilda CEO Carl Dilena described the incident as a 'pretty innocent oversight' but emphasized the importance of assessing comments by how they are received
+• St Kilda CEO Carl Dilena described the comment as a 'pretty innocent oversight' but emphasized the importance of assessing intent by how comments are received.

-• Lyon told media on April 28, 'Culture is really important and behaviour is really important and I made an error unintentionally'
+• Lyon accepted his mistake in a media interview on Tuesday, saying, 'Culture is really important and behaviour is really important and I made an error unintentionally.'

 Source Articles